danielnorberg/tako/README.rst

     $ apt-get install build-essential python-virtualenv python-dev libev-dev libtokyocabinet-dev

-Next, the virtual environment that will host the tako installation.
+Next, the virtual environment that will host the Tako installation.
 (Note: A default setup of Tako will need write permissions to this directory.)

 ::

     $ virtualenv tako

-Lastly, install the tako module and its dependencies.
+Lastly, install ``tako`` and its dependencies.

 ::